|

 - Windows Sidebar

-- For Windows Vista - an area on the right in the Desktop which can display
+- Vista: An area on the right in the Desktop which can display

 one or more gadgets.